graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The file *memory_usage_per_tile.txt* will contain this single column of memory allocation.
-Further facets of the deployed graph can be extracted from this approach, and are documented in the out of memory guide.
+Further facets of the deployed graph can be extracted from this approach.

 Dumping auxiliary Poplar information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Two environment variable flags are available to get to extra Poplar information.
+Two environment variable flags are available to get to extra Poplar
+information.

 Poplar vertex graph
 ___________________